pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

     select the CSG model, and click the Paste Into icon.
 The box will be added as a child of the union and therefore become part of the CSG operation.

-In addition, the :action:`Quit` action (avalable via shortcut or radial menu) exits the program after checking for unsaved changes.
-This is equivalent to clicking on the exit sign in the :ref:`work area <ug-work-area>`.

 .. note::

    Undo and Redo actions apply to only these operations: